 Dr. Hsieh is a Research Investigator in the School of Public Health at the University of Michigan.
 She is also the Project Director for the Flint Adolescent Study.
 Dr. Hsieh’s primary research interests include adolescent resiliency and health disparity, with the focus on substance use and other health behaviors related to cancer or cancer prevention.
 She is also interested in the longitudinal and cross-domain relations among individual and social ecological factors of risk behaviors in adolescence to adulthood.

 Dr. Miller is a developmental psychologist who studies risk and resilience in children and families.
-Dr. Miller is an Assistant Research Professor in the Department of Health Behavior and Health Education (HBHE) in the UM School of Public Health.
+Dr. Miller is an Associate Professor in the Department of Health Behavior and Health Education (HBHE) in the UM School of Public Health.
 She was previously in the Department of Psychiatry (Division of Child and Family Psychiatry) at Brown Medical School.
 She is affiliated with Michigan’s Center for Human Growth and Development, where she directs the Clinical-Community Interventions Group and is a member of the Obesity Research Group.

 Dr. Reischl’s research interests focus on the development and the evaluation of community-based public health programs, violence prevention programs, family support programs, and consumer-controlled (self/mutual help) programs.
 He is interested in conducting process and outcome evaluation studies that are collaborative, responsive, and client-centered.